 Turmeric: Religious Significance

 Hinduism is linked strongly to the color yellow.
 Yellow is said to represent the space between chastity and sensuality as well as the sacral chakra – one of the important centers of spiritual power associated with energy, compassion, grounded intuition, emotional stability, and a zest for life.
-Worshippers therefore very often use turmeric paste to anoint statues and images of Hindu deities in religious ceremonies,
+Worshippers therefore very often use turmeric paste to anoint statues and images of Hindu deities in religious ceremonies, while many Indians wear dried turmeric root as an amulet around their arms even today, in an attempt to ward off evil energies.

 As with anything else that comes linked with superstitions, turmeric piqued the interest of many scientists and researchers.
 Today, over 3000 publications later, turmeric has been acknowledged as the “miracle root” that exudes potent antimicrobial, anti-inflammatory, and antioxidant properties.2